-Blast at rally celebrating birthday of Islam’s prophet kills 35 people in southwestern Pakistan
+Blast at rally celebrating birthday of Islam’s prophet kills 52 people in southwestern Pakistan

 The bombing occurred in Mastung, a district in Baluchistan province, where hundreds of people had gathered for a procession to celebrate the birth anniversary of the prophet.
 Muslims hold rallies and distribute free meals to people on the occasion, which is known as Mawlid an-Nabi.

 Those injured in the blast were taken to nearby hospitals and some were in critical condition, government administrator Atta Ullah said.
+Abdul Rasheed, the District Health Officer in Mastung, said 30 bodies were taken to one hospital and 22 others were counted at a second hospital.

 A senior police officer, Mohammad Nawaz, was among the dead, Ullah said.
 Officers were investigating to determine whether the bombing was a suicide attack, he added.